Do you save all of your used Altoids containers in the hopes of making something with them? You'll love these Altoid tin crafts!

 Step 6: Repeat the process with other cute little containers!
 Please tell me I’m not the only one that loves wee little (and fun!) storage solutions.
 So, don’t throw out those tiny containers you may have around the house.
 Decorate and use them!

-Now that you've learned how to decorate Altoid tins, check out these Altoid mint tins crafts from some of my friends!
+Now that you've learned how to decorate Altoid tins, check out these Altoid tin crafts from some of my friends!